 About Marshall Tree Service and Landscaping LLC

 Marshall’s Tree Services should be your one-stop destination if you are looking for tree care and landscaping services in the South Florida region.
-Our services include tree and stump removal, pruning, installation, landscaping, and pest control.
-Call (754) 235-1926 or (786) 738-4886 to schedule a free review or learn more about our tree and landscaping services.
+Our services include stump and tree removal, pruning, installation, landscaping, and pest control.
+Call (754) 235-1926 or (786) 738-4886 to schedule a free review or learn more about our tree trimming and landscaping services.
 You can also reach us at firstname.lastname@example.org or fill out our contact form to get a call back from us.